CalvinUW/Washington_pollutant_map/README.md

 ## Project Description:

-This project is an interactive web map that shows the values of key environmental hazard variables in each Washington state census tract.
-The map is three-dimensional and represents the values of a given ecological hazard in a census tract through the height and color of the representing polygon.
-For instance, if the map were depicting the average PM 2.5 concentration in a census tract, it would show low concentrations with a short and light-colored polygon, while high concentrations would be shown with a tall and dark-colored polygon.
-The ecological hazard being shown is changeable via a menu on the left-hand side of the map, which can be clicked on to change the dataset being shown on the map.
+This project is an interactive web map that shows the values of key environmental pollutant variables in each Washington state census tract.
+The map is three-dimensional and represents the values of a given pollutant in a census tract through the height and color of the representing polygon.
+For instance, if the map is depicting the average PM 2.5 concentration in a census tract, it shows low concentrations with a short and light-colored polygon, while high concentrations are shown with a tall and dark-colored polygon.
+The pollutant being shown is shown by the legend on the right-hand side of the map and is changeable via a menu on the left-hand side of the map, which can be clicked on to change the dataset being shown on the map.
 Additionally, the map displays more in-depth information on a given census tract through click-event support, wherein a census tract can be clicked on to show its value’s place in the larger variable distribution.
 To enable easy navigation of the geographical area of interest, there is a drop-down menu with city/area names that can be clicked on to recenter the map on that location.

 Though the map is the most essential part of our project, the map is only a single page on our more extensive website, which has 4 pages in total.
-The first page provides a disclaimer and an introduction of the visual strategies and datasets, the second page contains the actual map, the third page includes information on the datasets (with recommended, but unused datasets), and the fourth page provides some context on our team.
+The first page provides a disclaimer and an introduction of the visual strategies and data source, the second page contains the actual map, the third page includes information on the datasets (with recommended, but unused datasets), and the fourth page provides some context on our team.

 ## Screenshots